 Young people face barriers to accessing health information, education, and services, resulting in persistent inequity and health disparities.
-While a young person’s health and wellbeing is about more than just the absence of disease, or in the case of sexual health, the absence of HIV and other STIs, unintended pregnancy, or sexual violence, the adolescent data on these points alone remain largely unchanged and alarming in recent years.
+While a young person’s health and wellbeing is about more than just the absence of disease, or in the case of sexual health, the absence of HIV and other STIs, unintended pregnancy, or sexual violence, the adolescent data on these points alone, remain largely unchanged and alarming in recent years.

-You’ve likely seen some of these statistics: young people under the age of 25 account for more than 1 in 5 new HIV infections;i half of the nearly 20 million estimated new STI cases each year in the U.S. occur among those ages 15-24;ii 75% of pregnancies among young people ages 15–19 are unintended compared to an overall unintended pregnancy rate of 45% across all age groups;3 and 7% of high school students, for example, are more than twice as likely as their heterosexual peers to experience partner violence, be sexually assaulted by a partner.4
+You’ve likely seen some of these statistics: young people under the age of 25 account for more than 1 in 5 new HIV infections;1 half of the nearly 20 million estimated new STI cases each year in the U.S. occur among those ages 15-24; 75% of pregnancies among young people ages 15-192 are unintended compared to an overall unintended pregnancy rate of 45% across all age groups;3 and 7% of high school students reported being sexually assaulted by a partner.4

 Fortunately, research has shown us how we can better assist young people in leading healthy lives.
 Access to medically accurate programs that include sexual health information beyond abstinence works to promote adolescent health.
-These programs help young people determine if and when to have sex, teach them how to use condoms and contraception when they do so, and reduce unintended pregnancies.viii Programs that are inclusive of LGBTQ youth and LGBTQ-related resources ultimately promote academic achievement and overall health.ix Equipping young people with sexual decision-making and relationship skills results in safer sexual behaviors.
-Additionally, promoting gender equity reduces physical aggression between intimate partners and improves safer sex practices for all genders.x
+These programs help young people determine if and when to have sex, teach them how to use condoms and contraception when they do so, and reduce unintended pregnancies.8 Programs that are inclusive of LGBTQ youth and LGBTQ-related resources ultimately promote academic achievement and overall health.9 Equipping young people with sexual decision-making and relationship skills results in safer sexual behaviors.
+Additionally, promoting gender equity reduces physical aggression between intimate partners and improves safer sex practices for all genders.10

-Support Funding for TPPP
+Support Congressional Intent and Funding for TPPP

 In addition, TPPP evaluation funds have been used to examine the efficacy of programs to inform new and innovative adolescent health promotion approaches.
-The findings from evaluations of the first TPPP grant cycle contributed to the body of evidence that guides educators in making program decisions and highlighted the importance of continued investment in new programs and strategies for various settings and audiences.xii Learning both what works12 and what doesn’t to support adolescent health is equally important; in building this evidence base and sharing it with communities and educators, TPPP is promoting a science-based approach to the prevention of unintended pregnancy among young people.
+The findings from evaluations of the first TPPP grant cycle contributed to the body of evidence that guides educators in making program decisions and highlighted the importance of continued investment in new programs and strategies for various settings and audiences.
+Learning both what works12 and what doesn’t to support adolescent health is equally important; in building this evidence base and sharing it with communities and educators, TPPP is promoting a science-based approach to the prevention of unintended pregnancy among young people.

 Support Funding for CDC’s School Based HIV Prevention